 The quickest one is to fly from Sofia to Burgas (around 50 minutes) and from there take the bus from Burgas to Sozopol (around 30 minutes).

 The other option which works out a lot cheaper is to take a bus from Sofia to Burgas, and then another bus from Burgas to Sozopol.
 If you pick this option, you’ll have to take a taxi or the underground from Sofia Airport to Sofia Central Station.
-From there buses to Sozopol cost approximately 23lv (£10) and the journey takes around 6hr.
-Apart from this option being more budget friendly it also gives you the opportunity to enjoy some beautiful scenery along the way.

 2) Getting from Burgas Airport to Sozopol